YurijAlt/TagStorage/README.md

 - The project is localized only in English.
 - Used architecture MVC.
 - Used UITabBarController, UINavigationController.
-- Used UITableView, UICollectionView with custom cells.
+- Used UITableView, UICollectionView with custom cells UICollectionViewCell and UITableViewCell.
 - Implemented the ability to upload custom photos from the iPhone camera.
 - Added filter function by date / alphabet among CoreData records.
+- Displays a description of a garment care symbol in the UIAlertController that disappears by timer.
 - Designed, AppIcon, LaunchScreen added.